To kegel or not to kegel... will kegels save my pelvic floor?

 You pelvic floor also works with other team members like the muscles in your butt, your hips, your inner thighs, and even some of the large muscles in your back that connect to your shoulder blades.
 That's a lot of things.

-When a client comes in to see me and they are having an issue such as leaking, I'm looking at all of these different muscles, because we have to think about the whole team.
-The poor pelvic floor could actually be taking the brunt of the work because another team member isn't pulling their weight.
-(I'm looking at you, glutes.)
+When a client comes in to see us and they are having an issue such as leaking, we're looking at all of these different muscles and how they're working together, because we have to think about the whole team.
+The poor pelvic floor could actually be taking on the brunt of the work because other team members aren't pulling their weight!

 Back to the original question: Should I do kegels?